The Visa Waiver Program

 Permission and provision

-Permitting travelers to the United States under the Visa Waiver Program consists of two checks; one automated check before departure and a manual one on arrival.
+Permitting travellers to the United States under the Visa Waiver Program consists of two checks; one automated check before departure and a manual one on arrival.

 First check: before departure

-Firstly, travelers need to possess an ESTA acquired under the Visa Waiver Program, a US visa or an American passport.
-The Department of Homeland Security has agreements with virtually all airlines with flights to the US.
+Firstly, travellers need to possess an ESTA acquired under the Visa Waiver Program, a US visa or an American passport.
+The Department of Homeland Security has agreements with virtually all airlines with flights to the USA.
 A part of this agreement is checking passengers for a valid ESTA, including the ESTA statement.
 The airlines check each passenger's passport before boarding, to make sure that a digital link with an ESTA is in place.
-Travelers that try to enter the plane without an approved ESTA, US visa, or American passport are refused entry by the airline.
+Travellers that try to enter the plane without an approved ESTA, US visa or American passport are refused entry by the airline.

 Second check: on arrival

-Right after arrival by plane or by boat in the United States, travelers are checked by a clerk of the U.S. Customs and Border Protection agency.
-Despite the fact that all passengers at this point have already been checked for a valid travel permit (ESTA, US visa or US passport) it is possible that travelers are denied entry to US soil.
-This only happens if the customs clerk of the U.S. Customs and Border Protection agency suspects that a traveler poses a threat to the law enforcement and safety of the United States and its inhabitants.
-After running through the second check, travelers under the Visa Waiver Program are allowed to enter the USA.
+Right after arrival by plane or by boat in the United States, travellers are checked by a clerk of the U.S. Customs and Border Protection agency.
+Despite the fact that all passengers at this point have already been checked for a valid travel permit (ESTA, US visa or US passport) it is possible that travellers are denied entry on to US soil.
+This only happens if the customs clerk of the U.S. Customs and Border Protection agency suspects that a traveller poses a threat to the law enforcement and safety of the United States and its inhabitants.
+After running through the second check, travellers under the Visa Waiver Program are allowed to enter the USA.